Frequently Asked Questions

 What are the benefits of nonbrowning Arctic® apples?

-There are numerous benefits Arctic® apples can offer to consumers and the rest of the supply chain!
+There are numerous benefits Arctic® apples offer to consumers and the rest of the supply chain.
 Here are just a few:

 - Foodservice operators can benefit from exciting new menu opportunities and save time and resources on food preparation without worrying about apple browning or altered flavors because of additives.
 Advanced prep can help save time and money.

 - Consumers can also save money, reduce their food waste and enjoy the convenience and unparalleled eating experience of apple snacks and recipes prepared in advance.
-And since Arctic® apples don’t require preservatives to prevent them from browning, their fresh natural flavor can be fully enjoyed.
+And since Arctic® apples don’t go brown, their fresh natural flavor can be fully enjoyed.

 When will Arctic® apples be available for consumers?

 The first commercial Arctic® apple orchards were planted in 2015, and it takes a few years for newly-planted apple trees to produce much fruit.
-The commercial introduction of the first Arctic® apple products is anticipated in late 2017 in the U.S., and we encourage you to visit our website’s Find Our Apples section for the latest available details.
+The commercial introduction of the first Arctic® apple products was late 2017 in the U.S., and we encourage you to visit our website’s Find Our Apples section for the latest available details.

 How will I be able to find and identify Arctic® apples?

 We know apple lovers are eager to track down nonbrowning apples thanks to the Arctic Advantage™ benefit, so branding with our Arctic® name and logo will always clearly identify our Arctic® apples.
-And, you can keep track of when and where they’ll be commercially available by following us on social media, signing up for our email list or by keeping an eye on our Find Our Apples section!
+And, you can keep track of when and where they’ll be commercially available by following us on social media places like Facebook, Instagram, and Twitter, or by signing up for our email list.

 Why do most apples turn brown when bitten, sliced or bruised in the first place?